kristo-aun/egd-web/README.md

 ```

 # Technology Stack
-The webapp was initially generated using [JHipster](http://jhipster.github.io/creating_an_entity.html).
+This webapp was initially generated using [JHipster](http://jhipster.github.io/creating_an_entity.html).
 Significant changes to the project structure and software modules were made, which means there will be complications if you try to
 use the Yeoman code generation tool.